Hackers Are Spoofing Ship GPS and Its Getting Worse

 GPS Spoofing: Fake Signals, Real Danger

 GPS spoofing involves broadcasting false satellite signals that trick ship navigation systems into displaying incorrect positions.
 Unlike jamming, which simply blocks GPS, spoofing is insidious because crews may not realize their displayed position is wrong.
+Probably should have led with this — its the sneaky nature that makes spoofing dangerous.

 Incidents have clustered in the Black Sea, Eastern Mediterranean, and Persian Gulf.
 Ships have reported their navigation systems showing them miles from their actual position, or even apparently on land.
 In congested waterways, such errors could cause collisions or groundings.